adonese/noebs-wasm/README.md

-# 👷 `worker-template` Hello World
+# 👷 `noebs wasm interface for encryption

-A template for kick starting a Cloudflare worker project.

-[`index.js`](https://github.com/cloudflare/worker-template/blob/master/index.js) is the content of the Workers script.
+A ready rsa encrypt for your next frontend project.
+It can be integrated to your angular, react, or any js project.
+Or you can host it on a cloud provider as a serverless app.

 #### Wrangler